do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-09-23-E-A-T-what-does-it-mean.md

 title: "Expertise, Authority, and Trustworthiness matter to Google"
 tags: [E-A-T, Google, SEO]
-description: "Based on the article about &#171;Google’s core updates&#187; from webmasters.googleblog.com, Aug 1 2019."
+description: "Based on the article about &#171;Google’s core updates&#187; from webmasters.googleblog.com, Aug 2019.
+Anyone who is stubbornly ignored by Google should ask themselves a series of questions.."
 keywords: "google E-A-T, content quality"

 h1: "Website trustability through the eyes of Google"